-Nathan is the Division Manager, Community Development at Kitchener Public Library where he oversees the Heffner Recording Studios + Commons Studio film-making project, Marketing, Fundraising, and Events.
+Nathan is the Division Manager, Community Development at Kitchener Public Library where he oversees the Heffner Recording Studios + Commons Studio film-making project, Fundraising, Well-Being and Community Connections teams, and Events.

 Prior to working at the library, Nathan worked for over a decade coordinating projects of The Working Centre: an innovative community building organization in downtown Kitchener serving marginalized populations.

-Nathan is a PhD candidate, holds an MA in Community Music and is a Canadian lecturer, musician, multi-genre artist, arts administrator, and community advocate.
+Nathan is a PhD student, holds an MA in Community Music and is a Canadian lecturer, musician, multi-genre artist, arts administrator, and community advocate.

 Integrated CV: Overview

-• PhD Candidate and MA in Community Music, Graduate Certificate in Creative Writing, BA in English Literature
+• PhD Student, MA in Community Music, Graduate Certificate in Creative Writing, BA in English Literature

 • Experienced teacher in University, institutional, community, emergent and innovative settings